phax/phorm/README.md

 # News and noteworthy

+* 2025-03-04
+    * Added Danish OIOUBL rules to the ruleset
 * 2025-01-09
     * The API `/api/validate/{vesid}` can return JSON or XML (depending on the `Accept` header)
 * 2024-12-06